acecancer/Session-materials/Slurm.md

 4. `ST`: This shows the STATUS of the submitted job. `R` in this case means our job is Running.
 5. `TIME`: This is the time our job has so far spent while running.
 It is in the format `Days-Hours:Minutes:Seconds`.
 Our job has so far been running for 04 seconds.
 6. `NODES`: The number of nodes requested for that particular analysis job.
 This is specified with `#SBATCH --nodes=1`, which requests for one node as we did, in our slurm script.
-7. `NODELIST`: Specifies the exact node, your analysis is running on, node2 for our submitted job.
+7. `NODELIST`: Specifies the exact compute node (c-node), your analysis is running on, c-node2 for our submitted job.
 The node your analysis is to run is automatically assigned by slurm basing on which nodes are available at the moment to take on jobs.

 ### Why use SLURM?